Here’s a real-life situation that has inspired these running safety tips, especially for female runners.

 You can check online for self-defence classes in your area.

-Importantly, practice how to effectively use it.
-There’s no use in carrying around running safety gear if you can’t properly use it when the need arises.
+You need to practice how to use your device correctly and effectively.
+There’s no use in carrying around any running safety gear if you can’t properly use it when the need arises.

 If you prefer trail running in quiet areas, then you MUST carry with you one of the running safety gears mentioned above.